 Larger, ice-strengthened ships fall roughly into three size categories: small (up to 70 passengers), medium (90 to 150 passengers) and large (200+ passengers).

 It is important to consider the style of expedition too.
 Expedition teams operate in different ways on each ship, with adventures like kayaking or snowshoeing only available on specific journeys.
 Getting the right balance of all this is the key to getting the best out of your time in the archipelago.

 Getting off your ship and exploring key places of interest on foot and by zodiac are the real highlights of any Svalbard cruise.
 You can typically expect two landings per day, always accompanied by your onboard expedition team whose first job it will be to sweep every site for polar bears.

-Traveling by zodiac you might cruise across the snout of the 14th July glacier in Krossfjorden, explore the bird cliffs off Fugelsongen or delve into hidden coves.
-Some of the best wildlife experiences come while on board these versatile little boats.
-For the more adventurous it is also possible to paddle in kayaks at many of these sites or to get even closer to the water it is also possible to snorkel and dive.
+Traveling by zodiac you might cruise across the snout of the 14th July glacier in Krossfjorden, explore the bird cliffs off Fugelsongen, or delve into hidden coves.
+Some of the best wildlife experiences occur whilst on these versatile little boats.
+For the even more adventurous, at many of these sites it is also possible to paddle in kayaks, snorkel, and dive.

-On shore you will be able to explore the arctic tundra keeping watch for arctic fox, hare and reindeer.
-On selected voyages you may be able to don snowshoes or ski’s to travel across the snow.
+On shore you will be able to explore the Arctic tundra; keeping watch for arctic fox, hare and reindeer.
+Selected voyages may also allow you to don snowshoes or ski’s to travel across the snow.